How To Create Your Healthy Hair Regimen

 (This post includes affiliate links.
 Should you click an affiliate link and make a purchase I may make a small commission at no extra cost to you.)

-There first thing you need to know is your hair type because different types of hair require different care.
-From my point of view, hair type is so much more than are you a type 4 or a type 2.
+The first thing you need to know is your hair type because different types of hair require different care.
+From my point of view, hair type is so much more than whether are you a type 4 or a type 2.
 Those are good things to know but when it comes to hair type think about things like

 • Hair porosity: Do you have low, normal, or high porosity hair?